geeknik/ai-tab-grouper/PRIVACY.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please open an issue in our GitHub repository.
+If you have any questions about this Privacy Policy, please [open an issue](https://github.com/geeknik/ai-tab-grouper/issues/new/choose) in this GitHub repository.

 ## Consent

 By using AI Tab Grouper, you consent to this Privacy Policy.
+Have a nice day!